Cloud Discovery data anonymization

 - No private information is stored or displayed.
 Only encrypted information.

 - Private data is encrypted using AES-128 with a dedicated key per tenant.

-- Resolving usernames is performed ad-hoc, per-username by deciphering a given encrypted username.
+- Resolving usernames is done ad-hoc, per-username by deciphering a given encrypted username.

 There are three ways to apply data anonymization:

-You can set the data from a specific log file to be anonyimized, by creating a new snapshot report and selecting Anonymize private information.
+You can set the data from a specific log file to be anonymized, by creating a new snapshot report and selecting Anonymize private information.

 You can set the data from an automated upload for a new data source to be anonymized by selecting Anonymize private information when you add the new data source.

 You can set the default in Cloud App Security to anonymize all data from both snapshot reports from uploaded log files and continuous reports from log collectors as follows:

 Under the Settings cog, select Cloud Discovery settings.